 Animation is really beyond the scope of this article, but it is possible to make a GIF or PNG animation – most newer image processing software will allow you to do this.

-For Artists: I would recommend the PNG file type for incidental web graphics as artists are more likely to use non-Microsoft products.
+I would recommend the PNG file type for incidental web graphics as artists are more likely to use non-Microsoft products.

 Your Images for Printing

 Your print shop will usually have a preferred format, so make sure you ask them first.
 But as a guide, here are some print resolutions recommended by various printers: